Index

 These actions are often automatic.

-Signals to monitor
+Signals to monitor before a threshold breach

 Signals that indicate hysteresis behavior and threshold proximity: